 The video content can be different depending of the Browser or platform, in this case .mp4 and .ogg.
 A “track tag” is added to indicate the URL to the subtitle file and the client will overlay the subtitle track on the video content.

-Our customers that provide OTT services for VOD can write an export script in SAM that extracts the subtitles files and converts them into SRT or equivalent (e.g. Web VTT).
+Our customers that provide OTT services for VOD can write an export script in the Cavena Subtitle Archive Management, (SAM) that extracts the subtitles files and converts them into subtitle file format; SRT or equivalent (e.g. Web VTT).
 This is already implemented at several customers, e.g. HBO Asia and Canal+ France.
 Often they do this without our involvement since all the tools for doing this is available in current products.

 In order to improve the workflow management of OTT VOD publishing we plan to integrate a Web Service interface into SAM so that external VOD systems can extract files via an API.
-This will be demanded by Canal+ France in a short future.
+Canal+ France will demand this in a short future.

 Live OTT is similar to VOD in the segmentation of files, but with the main big difference that the playlist file only contains a few entries and is dynamically changed to add the new media files.
 So when a client joins a Live OTT broadcast it will receive a playlist containing the most current media files, maybe 1-3 files.
 All files typically have duration of 10 seconds and the playlist file is continuously updating and removing entries.

 So the client has no knowledge of the duration of the entire broadcast event and there is therefore no reference clock to synchronize the subtitles with.
 In this case it would be a good idea to use an embedded subtitle format similar to DVB subtitles.
-Unfortunately, this has been addressed by Apple and they have chosen 608 as the closed captioning format also for OTT services.
-EIA 608 is not a unicode format and most of our customers will thus not be able to use it.
+Unfortunately, Apple has addressed this and they have chosen 608 as the closed captioning format also for OTT services.
+EIA 608 is not a Unicode format and most of our customers will thus not be able to use it.

 Using DVB subtitles is not feasible since the size of the bitmaps need re-scaling in the client and the bandwidth to deliver bitmaps is significant.
 Outside the US we must therefore find other solutions to Live OTT subtitling.